Determine The Degree Of The Polynomial

 Here are some practical tips and expert advice to help you master the skill of determining the degree of the polynomial:

 1. Simplify First: Before determining the degree, simplify the polynomial as much as possible.
 Combine like terms and expand any factored expressions.
-For example, if you have (x + 1)(x - 2), expand it to x² - x - 2 before identifying the degree as 2.
+Here's one way to look at it: if you have (x + 1)(x - 2), expand it to x² - x - 2 before identifying the degree as 2.

 Simplifying the polynomial ensures that you accurately identify the highest power of the variable.
 Without simplification, you might overlook hidden terms or powers that would otherwise affect the degree.
 This is especially important when dealing with more complex expressions.